-It is easy to include United Way of the National Capital Area in your will, estate, and planned giving.
-Here are some of the most popular ways to do so.
+It is easy to include United Way of the National Capital Area in your will, estate and planned giving.
+Here are some of the most popular ways to give.

-The IRA charitable rollover is a great way for you to make a gift to support United Way.
+The IRA charitable rollover is a great way for you to make a gift to support United Way NCA.
 These gifts will help sustain our important work in the community.

-Frances, a donor, has an IRA from which she must now make minimum required distributions.
-After discussion with a United Way gift officer, she decides to gift directly to United Way, directing $15,000 of her annual minimum distribution to the United Way, thereby avoiding any additional income taxes as well as knowing that her gift will help strengthen her community.
+For example, Frances, a donor, has an IRA from which she must now make minimum required distributions.
+After a discussion with a United Way NCA gift officer, she decides to give directly to United Way NCA, directing $15,000 of her annual minimum distribution to the organization, thereby avoiding any additional income taxes, as well as knowing that her gift will help strengthen her community.
 She pledges to continue making IRA rollover gifts in future years.

-This is an excellent technique for individuals in the highest tax bracket, those who have sold a business, or received a signifi cant bonus and could benefit from an immediate tax deduction.
+This is an excellent technique for individuals in the highest tax bracket, those who have sold a business or those who have received a significant bonus and could benefit from an immediate tax deduction.

-Mary and Bob are both highly paid professionals and received large bonuses this year.
+For example, Mary and Bob are both highly paid professionals and received large bonuses this year.
 Unfortunately, a significant portion of this year’s bonus will go to taxes.
 Mary and Bob also have a stock portfolio of highly appreciated stock.
 They decide to contribute stock they purchased many years ago for $50,000 that is now worth $200,000.
-Because this stock is being transferred to United Way, they will not have to pay capital gains tax.
-United Way will benefit and Mary and Bob will receive a significant income tax deduction.
+Because this stock is being transferred to United Way NCA, they will not have to pay capital gains tax.
+United Way NCA will benefit and Mary and Bob will receive a significant income tax deduction.

-Are you looking for a way to provide yourself or a loved one with a fi xed payment for life while leaving a lasting legacy in your community?
+Are you looking for a way to provide yourself or a loved one with a fixed payment for life while leaving a lasting legacy in your community?
 If so, a charitable gift annuity might be the right option for you.
-A charitable gift annuity is a contract between you and United Way in which you transfer cash or appreciated assets in exchange for a guaranteed, fi xed payment for life.
-Best of all, you receive a charitable deduction for the value of the future gift to the United Way and the satisfaction of helping to guarantee that United Way will continue the unselfi sh dedication in providing needed services to our communities.
-Charitable gift annuities can be set up with one or two income benefi ciaries.
-The minimum age is 60 and the minimum amount to establish an annuity is $25,000.
-Payments can be made on a quarterly, semi-annual or annual basis.
+A charitable gift annuity is a contract between you and United Way NCA in which you transfer cash or appreciated assets in exchange for a guaranteed, fixed payment for life.
+Best of all, you receive a charitable deduction for the value of the future gift to United Way NCA and the satisfaction of helping to guarantee United Way NCA will continue its work in providing needed services to our communities.
+Charitable gift annuities can be set up with one or two income beneficiaries.
+The minimum age is 60 years old and the minimum amount to establish an annuity is $25,000.
+Payments can be made on a quarterly, semiannual or annual basis.

-Sarah is a loyal contributor.
-She’s retired and a volunteer with United Way.
+For example, Sarah is a loyal contributor.
+She’s retired and a volunteer with United Way NCA.
 After reading about the charitable gift annuity and understanding the benefits, Sarah decides to establish a charitable gift annuity for $50,000.
-Based on her age of 70, she will receive a yearly annuity of $2,550 for the rest of her life.
+Based on her age of 70 years old, she will receive a yearly annuity of $2,550 for the rest of her life.
 She will also receive a nice charitable deduction of $20,496.
-Sarah feels a sense of pride knowing that when she passes, her gift will assist United Way in fighting for the health, education, and financial stability of every person in our community.
+Sarah feels a sense of pride knowing when she passes, her gift will assist United Way NCA in improving the health, education and economic opportunity of every person in our community.